Paradoxical Insomnia (Sleep State Misperception): Symptoms, Causes, and Treatment

 Trauma-Focused Treatment

+When trauma contributes to insomnia, treatment may include EMDR and other trauma-informed approaches.
 Addressing the underlying trauma often reduces the hypervigilance that keeps the nervous system activated.

 Can Sleeping Pills Help Paradoxical Insomnia?